-Under the current CFP, no real attempt to implement an ecosystem-based approach has been made.
-This needs to change, as the future of fisheries and meeting other EU objectives rely on its successful application.
+Under the current CFP no real attempt to implement an ecosystem-based approach has been made.
+This needs to change, as the future of fisheries and other EU objectives rely on its successful application.
 The Marine Strategy Framework Directive provides a starting point in committing Member States to achieving Good Environmental Status (see box below) by 2020.
 The Directive specifically mentions the need for coherence with the CFP (and other EU policies).
 In order for the Member States to implement the Marine Strategy Framework Directive, its requirements need to be integrated into all relevant policy areas.
-The future CFP must therefore be formulated and applied in a way that delivers the fisheries-related aspects of Good Environmental Status, thus contributing to its achievement by 2020.
+The future CFP must therefore be formulated and applied in a way that it delivers the fisheries related aspects of Good Environmental Status, thus contributing to the achievement of Good Environmental Status by 2020.

-Good Environmental Status - Marine Strategy Framework Directive (MSFD), Art.
+Good Environmental Status as per Marine Strategy Framework Directive (MSFD), Art.
 3: